Approval by the Board

 Abstention

 If someone states, “I abstain,” their vote cannot be counted as a “yes” vote or a “no” vote.
 It is a non-vote.
 "To 'abstain' means not to vote at all."
-(Robert's Rules, 11th ed., p 45.)
-A director might abstain because he believes there was insufficient information for him to make a decision.
+RONR (12th ed.)
+4:35.
+A director might abstain because he believes there was insufficient information for him to decide.
 An abstention may, however, have the practical effect of being a "no" vote since a motion may fail for lack of sufficient "yes" votes.
 For example:

-1. If five directors are present (out of five) and there is a motion to close the pool each day at 8:00 p.m. (from the current 10:00 p.m.) and two directors vote "yes," two directors vote "no," and one abstains, the motion fails.
-The vote needed a majority of three "yes" votes to pass and it received only two. ["...an act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present is the act of the board."
+- Tie Vote.
+If five directors are present (out of five) and there is a motion to close the pool each day at 8:00 p.m. (from the current 10:00 p.m.) and two directors vote "yes," two directors vote "no," and one abstains, the motion fails.
+The vote needed a majority of three "yes" votes to pass, and it received only two. ["...an act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present is the act of the board."
 (Corp.
 Code § 7211(a)(8).)
-Since a five directors were present, a majority is three was needed to pass the resolution.]
+Since five directors were present, a majority of three was needed to pass the resolution.]

-2. Similarly, if a 2 directors vote for a motion, 3 vote “I abstain,” the vote fails.
+- Three Abstentions.
+Similarly, if two directors vote for a motion and three vote “I abstain,” the vote fails.
 [As noted by the Attorney General in their example: "The votes of the three abstaining members cannot be considered as votes in favor of the motion..." (p.
 11, fn 37.]

-3. If only 4 directors of a 5-member board attend a meeting and 2 vote for a motion and 2 vote against, the motion fails.
-If two vote in favor, one votes against and the fourth director abstains, the motion fails.
-If two vote in favor, one votes against, and the fourth is silent (silent acquiescence), the motion passes.
+- Split Board.
+If only four directors of a five-member board attend a meeting and two vote for a motion and two vote against, the motion fails.
+If two vote in favor, one votes against, and the fourth director abstains, the motion fails.
+The motion passes if two vote in favor, one against, and the fourth is silent (silent acquiescence).

 Recusal